b3-fun/anyspend-demo/README.md

 ## Packages Used

-- `@b3dotfun/react`: React components for easy AnySpend UI integration.
-- `@b3dotfun/anyspend-sdk`: The core SDK for interacting with AnySpend services.
+- `@b3dotfun/sdk`: The core SDK for interacting with B3 ecosystem, including AnySpend services.
 - `next` (v15 with Turbopack): The React framework for production.
 - `react` (v19): A JavaScript library for building user interfaces.
 - `react-dom` (v19): Serves as the entry point to the DOM and server renderers for React.